christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 > Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
 > <cite>2 Timothy 4:2</cite>

+#### Offertory
+After hearing the sermon, the congregation responds with Ps 51:10-12

+#### Offering
+As an expression of worship and thanksgiving, the congregation responds to God’s blessing in their lives and offers back a portion of what He has entrusted to them.
+The offering is used to provide for the continuation of the church's pastoral ministry and the costs for maintaining the church facilities and expenses.

+#### Prayer of the Church
+Petitions brought before God with the Pastor ending each petition with "Lord in your mercy" followed by the congregation responding "hear our prayer"

 ### Service of the Sacrament